 When it comes to love and affection, chihuahuas require a tremendous amount of both.
 I walked past my stepson's door one morning and noticed he was trying to brush his hair with our chihuahua in his arms.
 I asked why he was holding the dog and he replied, "He wouldn't let me put him down!"
 The dog tilted its head backward and looked at me lovingly, upside down, then threw his head against my stepson's chest.
 Yes, they can be a bit dramatic.

 Chihuahuas have large, round-shaped, wide-set eyes.
 Their eyes protrude slightly and are easily injured, which is another reason why they are not recommended for homes with small children.
 Their ears are tall and pointed.
 Their tails are long and point up or curl against their backs.
 They can have either short noses with round heads or long noses with elongated heads.

 Chihuahuas tend to be very energetic, but they can exercise in small spaces and therefore make good city dogs.
-With a quick run around the apartment each morning, the dog can maintain her girlish figure.
+With a quick run around the apartment each morning, your dog can maintain her girlish figure.

 I do not believe in leaving pets outside at night, but it is dangerous to do so with small breeds.
 They are prey for owls, hawks, eagles, coyotes.
 It is also best not to leave them alone outside as they are a popular breed and frequently stolen and it is highly recommended that they have microchips for identification.

-History of the Breed
+A Brief History of the Breed

 The chihuahua's ancestor is believe to be the Techichi, which was a companion dog for ancient Toltec people.
 It is also believed the chihuahua's ancestors existed prior to the Mayans.
 The American Kennel Club's history of chihuahuas states that images of the dogs were found in materials at the Pyramids of Cholula, which would have been before 1530.
 Images of chihuahuas can also be found at Chichen Itza.